 A flaw or weakness in a system’s design, implementation, or operation and management that could be exploited to violate the system’s security policy.

 Weakness in an information system, system security procedures, internal controls, or implementation that could be exploited or triggered by a threat source.

 The NIST definition can be compared to the one used by ISO 27000.

 Weakness of an asset or control that can be exploited by one or more threats

 The main difference is that NIST uses “could be exploited” while ISO 27000 says that the weakness “can be exploited”.
 NIST is thus here a bit more liberal in the possibilities for exploitation.

 Categorizing security vulnerabilities

-Looking at the definitions above, a vulnerability can be seen as a specific instance of a weakness.
-These can be found in either software, hardware, a network or inside an organization.
+Looking at the definitions above, a vulnerability can be seen as a specific instance of weakness.
+These can be found in either software, hardware, a network, or inside an organization.
 This lets us divide the vulnerabilities into four main categories.
 Some examples that can be present in these categories could be: